Ajoo/ajoo.github.io-src/content/SDR/RTL-SDR Software.md

 # librtlsdr and the rtl-sdr codebase

 Most software that interfaces with the RTL-SDR makes use of this library.
-If you followed the quickstart guide linked above and downloaded SDR#, one of the things it has you do is run a batch file that downloads this library and copies the 32 bit version of rtlsdr.dll to the sdrsharp folder.
+If you followed the quickstart guide linked above and downloaded SDR#, one of the things it has you do is run a batch file that downloads a pre-build package of this codebase and copies the 32 bit version of rtlsdr.dll to the sdrsharp folder.
 Sadly it throws the rest of it away so you'll have to go ahead to the [Osmocom rtl-sdr website](http://sdr.osmocom.org/trac/wiki/rtl-sdr) and download it again if you need the 64 bit version and the command line utilities that come packaged with it.
 You can either grab the [pre-built windows version](http://sdr.osmocom.org/trac/attachment/wiki/rtl-sdr/RelWithDebInfo.zip) or [build it from source](http://sdr.osmocom.org/trac/wiki/rtl-sdr#Buildingthesoftware) if you're on Linux (or feeling adventurous).

 The [rtl-sdr codebase](http://cgit.osmocom.org/rtl-sdr) (alternative [github mirror](https://github.com/steve-m/librtlsdr)), curated by Osmocom is the backbone of the rtl-sdr community.
 It contains the code for both the rtlsdr.dll drivers (librtlsdr) and a number of command line utilities that use this library to perform a number of functions.
 Out of these we'll be mostly interested in **rtl_test**, **rtl_sdr** and **rtl_fm** for now.
 The following sections will go into detail about each of these tools but for now let us focus on the main library.

 The driver relies on libusb (which comes conveniently packed with the pre-built windows version but must be separately installed on Linux) to provide functions to interface with the RTL-SDR dongle.
 The functions it exports are what allow us to set the RTL-SDR dongle configuration parameters and read IQ samples.
 Some of these parameters are not exposed directly but are instead set through an internal algorithm.
 One possible reason for this is that the driver must support RTL dongles sporting a number of different tuner chips while providing a uniform tuner-agnostic interface.
-The list that follows reports the most relevant (for now) functions that the library exports and what their implementations mean for dongles with a R820T/T2 tuner:
+To give you an idea of the library's capabilities, the list that follows details the most relevant (for now) functions that it exports and what their implementations mean for dongles with a R820T/T2 tuner:

 * **rtlsdr_open/close**: opens the device and initializes it/closes the device;
-* **rtlsdr_get_center_freq/set**: gets/sets the center frequency to tune to by configuring the tuner's PLL based frequency synthesizer to $f_c + f_IF$ (high-side injection);
+* **rtlsdr_get_center_freq/set**: gets/sets the center frequency to tune to by configuring the tuner's PLL based frequency synthesizer to $f_c + f_{IF}$ (high-side injection);
 * **rtlsdr_get_freq_correction/set**: gets/sets the frequency correction parameter in parts per million (ppm);
 * **rtlsdr_get_tuner_type**: gets the tuner type;
 * **rtlsdr_get_tuner_gains**: gets the list of supported gain values by the tuner.
 For the R820T this list is hardcoded and was determined experimentally.
 Its single parameter corresponds to all possible combinations of LNA and mixer gains as the VGA is always set to a fixed value;